abishekshyamsunder/Hate-Speech-Classification/README.md

 # Hate-Speech-Classification
 Hate speech is defined as abusive or threatening speech or writing that expresses prejudice against a particular group, especially on the basis of race, religion, disability, gender identity or sexual orientation, etc.
 This repository contains code to build different Neural network models for identifying which model provides highest accuracy while classifying sentences based on whether they contain hate speech or not.
-Primarily, the models will be trained on datasets obtained from different social media platforms.
+Primarily, the models will be trained on datasets obtained from different social media platforms using tensorflow as the framework.

 ## Prerequisites
 For running the code in this repository 1 of 2 methods can be used.